dkmcgowan/arch-install-xps9300/README.md

 * Enable location services in gnome settings
 * Install slack and zoom packages
 * Set system sounds volume in gnome
+* Gnome, set hide all normal windows from disabled to Super+D